NickWaterton/gallery/README.md

 ![Windows Edit](screens/windows.png?raw=true "Windows Edit")

 This means that it is possible to edit this information on the `.jpg` files in Windows, and thus not need a `.TXT` file at all.
 If you are having other people submit photographs for your gallery, you should have them edit this information into the files first.

+## AI Support

+Google AI support is included for automatically filling in the text files, using the data in the image, and the file name.
+If the `details` field is missing from the text file (or Exif data), or no text file exists, then Google AI will be automatically called to fill in the details.
+The location, filename and image are used to generate the text that will be displayed, so it is helpful to make the filename descriptive - `Brolga_wading.jpg` is better than `IMG_0256.jpg` for example.
+Once the text files have been created via AI, they can be edited as normal to add additional information (such as `credit`, `photographer` etc), or correct errors. `time` and `location` are automatically read from the image file, so you should leave these blank, unless the information is missing from the image file (Exif GPS info missing for example).

+**NOTE:** In order to use Google AI, you must have a Google AI `API KEY`.
+See below for how to obtain one.

+### Obtain an API KEY`

+To obtain a Google AI API KEY, go to the following site https://aistudio.google.com/apikey log in with your Google Account (or create one), and click on `Create an API Key`.
+This will be for the Gemini API.
+Copy and save the API KEY generated for you in a file, and keep it safe.
+The default file name for the API KEY in the `gallery` directory is `google_ai_api_key.txt` - if you save your API KEY to this file, then it will be automatically used.
+Alternatively, you can name the file whatever you wish, and reference it using the `-g` option on the command line.
+You can also pass the API KEY directly using the `-g` command line option.

+### Rate Limits

+Consult your *Google AI Studio* account page for applicable rate limits for the Free tier, and to check your usage.
+The text files are written to the `images` directory, so AI is only used once per image, and are loaded on demand, so rate limits should not be an issue, and with a reasonable number of images, the free daily quota should not be exceeded.
+See https://aistudio.google.com/plan_information for your rate limits, and current tier (usually Free, unless you add billing information).
+Click on `View Usage data` to see your current usage vs limits.

 If you use and like this library for art mode, [Buy me a coffee](https://paypal.me/NWaterton).